Amazon DSP vs Sponsored Display Ads: Differences You Should Know

 Formula for Initial Budget Allocation:

 1. Project Daily Sales: Estimate this by averaging your sales over the last 30 days.
-This gives you a realistic base of your daily revenue to anticipate.
+This gives you a realistic base for your daily revenue to anticipate.

 2. Determine Target ACoS: This should reflect your profit margins after subtracting all costs, such as FBA fees, operational expenses, etc. For example, with a 40% margin, a 25% ACOS could be ideal for established products.